 Similar to artificial tears, there are several eye gels and eye ointments, which are typically reserved for nighttime use since they blur your vision.
 Gels and ointments contain similar ingredients to artificial tears, with more emphasis on emollients to increase viscosity and provide lubrication overnight while you sleep.

-A good eyelid hygiene regimen contains a warm compress and an eyelash cleanser.
-In addition to being relaxing to the eyes and eyelids, a warm compress can supercharge your meibomian glands, making them function better.6 When your meibomian glands are warmed, they release lipids (fat), making your tear film stronger.
+A good eyelid hygiene regimen contains a warm compress and an eyelid wipe.
+In addition to relaxing the eyes and eyelids, a warm compress can supercharge your meibomian glands, making them function better.6 When your meibomian glands are warmed, they release lipids (fat), making your tear film stronger.
 You can make a warm compress at home or purchase a premade warm compress mask.

-An eyelash cleanser helps clear away any debris, crusting or flaking that builds up on your eyelashes.7 We typically see this when meibomian glands malfunction, or when you have inflammation of the eyelids (blepharitis), or an infection from Demodex.
+Eyelid wipes helps clear away any debris, crusting or flaking that builds up on your eyelashes.7 We typically see this when meibomian glands malfunction, or when you have inflammation of the eyelids (blepharitis), or an infection from Demodex, which are microscopic mites that can live at the base of your eyelids.
 You can use baby shampoo on a washcloth to clean your eyelashes, or buy premade eyelid wipes or eyelid sprays.
 The wipes will typically contain similar ingredients to the artificial tears, with the addition of tea tree oil, coconut oil, aloe vera, and other vitamins and minerals.
 The eyelid sprays may also contain hypochlorous acid, which may be helpful against Demodex infection.

 The role of nutrition in dry eye treatment

 Nutrition is perhaps the most overlooked part of DED treatment.
 It all starts with eating a healthy diet rich in omega-3 fatty acids, antioxidants, vitamins and minerals, and drinking lots of water.
 Not only is this beneficial for your eyes, but it also enhances your overall health and well-being.8